koher/try-swift-2016/try-swift.md

 ## Yuta Koshizawa @koher

 ^ I am honored to be with you today at one of the finest Swift conferences in the world.
-To be honest, I have never attended a Swift conference and this is my first presentation about Swift.
-Today I want to tell you three stories about errors based on my experience.
+Truth be told, I've never attended a Swift conference and this is my first presentation about Swift.
+Today I want to tell you three stories about error handling.
 That's it.
 No big deal.
 Just three stories.

 ---